310mc/https-310mc.github.io-tl/source/_posts/feature_scout/ties_of_an_index_finger.md

 {% bubble Subaru curious %}
 I was expecting a pretty big wound, since you were hiding it and everything.

-Other than your index finger, you’ve just got a little scratch on your hand.
+Apart from your index finger, you’ve just got a little scratch on your hand.
 So why did you hide such a small injury?
 {% endbubble %}

 {% bubble Chiaki awkward %}